-- A10.107 Condition C1.35 requires providers to send Annual Best Tariff Notifications to Subscribers who are Consumers in "a prominent manner." - A10.108 In complying with this requirement, we expect providers to provide information in the Annual Best Tariff Notifications with the following given first: - a) the message that the contract is not subject to a Commitment Period; and - b) the current monthly subscription price under that contract. - A10.109 The provider's best tariffs should come at the end of the notification and should be given equal prominence to one another. - A10.110 Where an annual best tariff notification is sent via an SMS, we expect the following information to appear in the SMS message: - a) a message that the Commitment Period for that contract has ended; - b) the current monthly subscription price paid by the Subscriber under that contract; - c) details of the options available to the Subscriber;
+- A6.109 Condition C1.35 requires providers to send Annual Best Tariff Notifications to Subscribers who are Consumers in "a prominent manner." - A6.110 In complying with this requirement, we expect providers to provide information in the Annual Best Tariff Notifications with the following given first: - a) the message that the contract is not subject to a Commitment Period; and - b) the current monthly subscription price under that contract. - A6.111 The provider's best tariffs should come at the end of the notification and should be given equal prominence to one another. - A6.112 Where an annual best tariff notification is sent via an SMS, we expect the following information to appear in the SMS message: - a) a message that the Commitment Period for that contract has ended; - b) the current monthly subscription price paid by the Subscriber under that contract; - c) details of the options available to the Subscriber; - d) a message that further information is available, including tariffs that the provider is required to tell the Subscriber about, and an indication of where that information is available. - A6.113 The remaining information required by Condition C1.33 should be made available to the Subscriber in a single location, which is referred to in paragraph A6.112d). - A6.114 Condition C1.35 also requires providers to send Annual Best Tariff Notifications to Subscribers who are Consumers via a Durable Medium "that is separate and distinct from any other communication".
+This does not prevent providers from aggregating notifications in line with this guidance.

-$^{15}$ See paragraphs A10.76-A10.78 for an explanation of this term.
+$^{\rm 15}$ See paragraphs A6.78-A6.80 for an explanation of this term.